insight-platform/Savant/docs/adapters.md

 Pattern example: Always-On RTSP Sink Adapter when multiple streams are casted.

 ### DEALER/ROUTER

 This is a generally recommended pair to use when you don't need multiple subscribers or can implement such duplication somehow.
-It is reliable socket pair.
+It is reliable socket pair: the `DEALER` will block if `ROUTER`'s queue is full.

+### REQ/REP

+This is a generally recommended pair to use when you don't need multiple subscribers or can implement such duplication somehow.
+It is reliable socket pair: the `REQ` sends the next frame only when received the resonse for previously sent from `REP`.

 ## Source Adapters